-• Long-term deposits and debt BBB (High) The BBB rating is ranked fourth of DBRS's ten long-term rating categories.
+Long-term deposits and debt BBB (High) The BBB rating is ranked fourth of DBRS's ten long-term rating categories.
 An obligation rated BBB is of adequate credit quality.
 The obligor's capacity for the payment of financial obligations is considered acceptable.
 An obligation rated BBB may be vulnerable to future events.
 The "(High)" designation means the securities should be considered as belonging in the upper subcategory of the category.
-Subordinated debt ВВВ The BBB rating is ranked fourth of DBRS's ten long-term rating categories.
+Subordinated debt BBB The BBB rating is ranked fourth of DBRS's ten long-term rating categories.
 An obligation rated BBB is of adequate credit quality.
 The obligor's capacity for the payment of financial obligations is considered acceptable.
 An obligation rated BBB may be vulnerable to future events.
 The absence of either a "(High)" or "(Low)" designation indicates the rating is in the middle of the category.
-Preferred shares Pfd-3 (Low) The Pfd-3 rating is the third of DBRS's six rating categories for preferred shares.
+The Pfd-3 rating is the third of DBRS's six rating categories Preferred shares Pfd-3 The Pfd-3 rating is the third of DBRS's six rating categories for preferred shares.
 Preferred shares rated Pfd-3 are of adequate credit quality.
 While protection of dividends and principal is still considered acceptable, the issuer is more susceptible to adverse changes in financial and economic conditions, and there may be other adverse conditions present which detract from debt protection.
+The absence of either a "(High)" or "(Low)" designation indicates the rating is in the middle of the category.
+Short-term instruments R-1 (Low) The R-1 rating is the first of DBRS's six short-term rating categories.
+An obligation rated R-1 is of good credit quality.
+The obligor's capacity for the payment of short-term financial obligations as they fall due is substantial.
+Overall strength is not as favourable as higher rating categories.
+The obligor may be vulnerable to future events, but qualifying negative factors are considered manageable.
 The "(Low)" designation means the securities should be considered as belonging in the lower subcategory of the category.